Eleonora Kezhova: 2000–2003

 Kezhova made her official worldwide debut, as a 15-year-old teen, at the 2000 Summer Olympics in Sydney, where she placed seventh for the Bulgarian squad in the group all-around tournament with a composite score of 38.432 (19.166 for five clubs and 19.266 for two hoops and three ribbons).

+In 2001 she competed at the European Championships in Geneva (with teammates Galina Marinova, Gergana Stefanova, Gabriela Atanasova and Hristina Vitanova).
+They placed 4th in the all-around and in the 10 clubs final, and they won bronze with 3 ropes and 2 balls.

 At the 2002 World Rhythmic Gymnastics Championships in New Orleans, Louisiana, United States, Kezhova and her Bulgarian team finished fourth in the same program with a score in 47.050, missing out the medal podium by 350-thousandths of a point.

 The following year, at the 2003 World Rhythmic Gymnastics Championships in Budapest, Hungary, Kezhova pulled off the second highest score both in ribbons and in hoops and clubs to hand the Bulgarians a silver medal in the group all-around tournament (a score of 50.175), and a qualifying ticket to her second Olympics.